baidu-adu/cpp-primer-digest/README.md

         mainstream compilers have been supporting it for years.
     *   Some codebase may require header guards for **consistency**, but new code base may not have that constraint.
-    *   `#pragma once` reduces the possiblity of bugs (e.g. when moving files around), and is argurably more readable.
+    *   `#pragma once` reduces the possibility of bugs (e.g. when moving files around), and is arguably more readable.
     *   [Details and example](cases/pragma_once.md).
 2.  **Forward Declarations**